 The command will start a system scan which will take a few whiles before it finishes.
 Once it’s done, you could get the following results:

 - Windows Resource Protection did not find any integrity violations.

 - Windows Resource Protection found corrupt files and successfully repaired them.

 - Windows Resource Protection found corrupt files but was unable to fix some of them.

-- Now restart your computer and see if the Blue Screen error is fixed or not.
+- After that, follow the on-screen instructions to finish the process and then restart your computer and check if the problem is fixed or not.